Pinball Long Island opens in Patchogue

 In recent years, Long Island has seen a resurgence of things from the past, from retro arcade eateries and gaming stores to ‘90s-themed bars.
 Adding to that growing landscape of nostalgia is Pinball Long Island, a new 5,000-square-foot space dedicated to the game in Patchogue.

-Owner Joshua Guskin, 40, for half his life had been “buying, selling, restoring and fixing” arcade games as a hobby, one that he says stems from family vacations to Lake George where he’d spend time at the arcades.
+For half his life, owner Joshua Guskin, 40, had been “buying, selling, restoring and fixing” arcade games as a hobby, one that he says stems from family vacations to Lake George where he’d spend time at the arcades.
 “That was kind of where my love was really found, at a very, very early age,” he says, adding that as he got older, he was able to dabble into the mechanics of the game.

 At Pinball Long Island, gamers can expect about 100 machines that span from the 1960s (electromechanical machines) to today (solid state), the difference being the mechanics behind them.
 The former is wired by a mechanical process; the latter by computer-driven technology.
 Guskin calls them “functional pieces of art” and “immersive,” saying his machines depict music, comic books, movies and more.